lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 As a convenient convention to improve the understanding of the function tree, **genotype functions** are named beginning with the type identifier, a letter that identifies their type of output (see [function types for genotypes](#function-types-for-genotypes)).

 ## Input arguments
-All genotype functions, except leaf functions, expect arguments received from another genotype function.
-The input arguments can only come from one of the predefined types of genotype function.
+All genotype functions in a function tree expect arguments received from another genotype function, except if the required argument is a **leaf**.
+The input arguments can only come from one of the predefined types of genotype function included in the referenced [GenoMus Function Library](#function-libraries).

 The names of the input arguments are of free choice.